Rajkot–Rewa Superfast Express

 The 22937/22938 Rajkot–Rewa Superfast Express is a Superfast train belonging to Western Railway zone that runs between Rajkot Junction and Rewa Terminal in India.
 It is currently being operated with 22937/22938 train numbers on a weekly basis.

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 23 coaches: